badeggg/RedBlackTree/README.md

 `new RedBlackTree(isBiggerThan, isEqual);`
 Two function parameters, isBiggerThan and isEqual must be supplied.
 RedBlackTree use these two functions to compare contents in the tree.
-This is flexible for tree usage ---- you could store object type content for example in a tree.
+This is flexible for tree usage ---- you could store non-primitive type content, object type content for example in a tree.
+**Notice that if the content type is non-primitive and you want to change content properties in place ---- by 'in place', we mean not deleteing and inserting back, you must guarantee the content change does not impact comparison.**

 Example(s):
 ```